Island County Superior Court: Responding to Protection Order

 4. Who Can Legally Serve Your Documents

-Be 18 years of age or older
+- Someone who is 18 years old or older

-Not be a party involved in the case
+- Not a party in the case

 Common service options include:

-Professional Process Server
+- Professional Process Server

 5. Island County Court Locations and Filing Information